Academic Department Registration Roadmap

 General Information

-- Rolling caps will be used by the Department for some 1XX and 2XX courses - this means that additional seats in each course will be made available before each registration period, until the section is filled.
+- Rolling caps will be used by the Department on some courses such as BIO 101 and 201 - this means that additional seats in those courses will be made available before each registration period, up to a maximum.
+Upper division (3XX and 4XX) courses will have their full capacity available from the start.

-- Students should ALWAYS put themselves on an electronic wait list, if waitlist seats are available.
-Note there are no waitlists for labs.
-It may be that a seat opens up in a lecture (such as BIO 165), but only labs on certain days are open.
-If the student gets a waitlist notification for lecture, they must register for an open lab seat.
+- Students should ALWAYS put themselves on a wait list if waitlist seats are available.
+Note, if a student gets a waitlist notification for lecture, they must register for an open lab seat, the system will not allow registration for lecture and a waitlist spot.

 - Direct all override requests to the Chair - Dr. Jonathan Fingerut.
-When requesting an override, please include the course CRN, course #, and time of the course in question in your email.
+When contacting him, please be sure to provide the course name, time, section #, and CRN.

 Upper Division Courses